windmaomao/windmaomao.github.io/kb/blog/frontend-reusability.md

 ### Application Registration

-How a finished application should be integrated with the global domain is part of application on-boarding process, which determins where the application is deployed, and who should access the application.
+How a finished application should be integrated with the global domain is part of application on-boarding process, which determins where the application (or page) is deployed, and who should access the application.

-For a distributed system, this could be a exception that we don't want to declare hard dependency through coding.
+For a distributed system, this could be an exception that we don't want to declare hard dependency through coding.
 Instead we can establish the dependency through soft linking or configurational settings stored in the server.
-This way we help to separate the team responsibility and minimize the build conflicts between different teams.
+This way we help to separate the team responsibility and minimize the build conflicts between different teams as well as maximizing the flexibility of deployment.

 ## Conclusion

-In short, by identifying the strategic repos, each as a reusable functional unit, we can create application efficiently.
-The identification requires considerate amount of effort in planning, documentation, and refactoring for these repos.
+In short, by identifying the strategic repos, each as a reusable functional unit, we can create application efficiently with overall reduced cost.
+Although these repos require considerate amount of effort in planning, documentation, and refactoring, it pays off when we reach 5-10 apps, and becomes relatively negligible when it's over 20-100 apps.